ToposLab/bot-irongolem/README.md

   Create the process manifest of the workflow program.
 The program cannot call any APIs unless this function is called.

   The parameter time_limit should be in this format: (h,m,s).
-Since the program starts, it must be finished within *3600h+60m+s* seconds.
+Since the program starts, it must be finished within *3600\*h+60\*m+s* seconds.

 - *do(task_description: str, important_points: list) -> bool*:

   Require the user to do something according to task description as well as pay attention to some important points of this task.

-  The user can claim success by sending the message "done" or failure by sending "reject".
+  The user can claim success by sending the message "done" or failure by sending "reject", which sets the result *True* and *False* respectively.

   If the user choose to reject, the user has to explain what prevents himself/herself from finishing this task.